rrutt/PerceptronPente/README.md

 ### Microsoft Windows

-You can run the Pascal Pente program on Microsoft Windows as follows:
+You can run the Perceptron Pente program on Microsoft Windows as follows:

 - Download the **PerceptronPente.exe** binary executable file from the **bin** sub-folder from this GitHub.com page.